2022 Annual Report

 Division Chief: John Hupper | Deputy Chief: Beth Nedow | Director: Patricia DeLisa

-- Agency-Based Discovery: Continued to provide support by conducting searches in response to discovery requests at DOT and Parks.
-Continued to provide support to DEP to facilitate discovery requests and to DOE to conduct searches in response to discovery requests.
-Continued training and management of temporary staff assisting with searches in response to discovery requests.
+- Agency-Based Discovery Staff: Continued to provide support by conducting searches in response to discovery requests from the Department of Transportation and the Parks Department.
+Continued to provide support to the Department of Environmental Protection to facilitate discovery requests and to the Department of Education to conduct searches in response to discovery requests.
+Also advanced the training and management of temporary staff assisting with searches in response to discovery requests.

-- Information Governance: Continued to give wide-ranging techno-legal advice, including on electronic retention policies.
+- Information Governance: Continued giving wide-ranging, techno-legal advice, including on electronic retention policies.

 Division Chief: Jonathan Pinn | Deputy Chief: Omer Soykan

-- Process & Couriers: Responded to nearly 5,000 requests to serve, file, deliver and pick-up and, in order to support Citywide work-from-home policies, onsite members helped to scan more than 4,000 notice of claims packages to the Comptroller's Office and to Law Department personnel.
+- Process & Couriers: Managed nearly 9,000 requests to serve, file, deliver and pick up.
+Onsite members scanned approximately 6,000 notice of claims packages to the Comptroller's Office and to Law Department personnel.

-- Duplication & Finishing: Responded, to nearly 3,500 requests resulting in over 1.4 million pages printed and well over 355,000 original pages scanned for clients.
+- Duplication & Finishing: Completed over 2,600 requests, a 30-percent increase from prior year, which resulted in over 1.5 million pages printed and well over 400,000 original pages scanned for clients in 2022.

 Internal Comms & Special Projects